 Earnings steady European shares after Monday's rout

-Jan 25 (Reuters) - European shares steadied on Tuesday following their worst sell-off since June 2020, catching up with a late recovery on Wall Street, while upbeat earnings from companies such as Ericsson and Logitech provided some cheer.
+Jan 25 (Reuters) - European shares steadied on Tuesday following their worst sell-off since June 2020, catching up with a late recovery on Wall Street, while upbeat earnings from Ericsson and Logitech provided some cheer.

-U.S. futures and Asian stocks fell again on Tuesday, although the top European stock index .STOXX gained 0.9% by 0805 GMT after shedding 3.8% in the previous session.
+U.S. futures and Asian stocks fell again on Tuesday, although the top European stock index .STOXX gained 0.6% after shedding 3.8% in the previous session.

+"We're in a world where most players in the market have never witnessed a rising rate environment, all they've had is the Fed pumping liquidity in, and now it's a shock for the participants," said Keith Temperton, sales trader at Forte Securities.

+"We can go significantly lower.
+The market is having a reset in valuation."

-Ericsson ERICb.ST gained 5.8% as it reported fourth-quarter core earnings above market estimates, helped by higher sales of telecoms gear with more countries rolling out 5G networks.
+Sweden's Ericsson ERICb.ST gained 8.3% as it reported fourth-quarter core earnings above market estimates, helped by higher sales of telecoms gear with more countries rolling out 5G networks.

-Credit Suisse CSGN.S slipped 0.3% after the scandal-hit lender warned it was likely to report a net loss in the fourth quarter as it flagged fresh legal costs and said business in its trading and wealth management divisions had slowed.
+Credit Suisse CSGN.S slipped 1.1% to hit a 20-month low after the scandal-hit lender warned it was likely to report a net loss in the fourth quarter as it flagged fresh legal costs and said business in its trading and wealth management divisions had slowed.

+Watchmaker Swatch Group UHR.S slipped 1% even as it forecast double-digit sales growth in local currencies this year.

+Analysts expect profit for STOXX 600 companies to grow 48.6% in the fourth quarter, as per data from Refinitiv IBES, with energy, basic materials, industrial and financial sectors likely to see the biggest growth.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)